rjrudin/ml-migration-starter/README.md

 ## How do I make this work with my own database?

-To try this on your own database, you'll need to change the JDBC connection properties in gradle.properties - jdbcUrl, jdbcUsername, and jdbcPassword.
+To try this on your own database, you'll need to change the JDBC connection properties in gradle.properties - jdbc_url, jdbc_username, and jdbc_password.

-Assuming you're not using H2, you'll also need to change the jdbcDriver property in gradle.properties.
+Assuming you're not using H2, you'll also need to change the jdbc_driver property in gradle.properties.
 You'll need to add your JDBC driver to the Gradle "runtime" classpath.
 The H2 driver is currently in that classpath via the following line in build.gradle: